The Advantages of Internal Recruitment

 When using existing employees, they won’t have to learn the company or culture because they are already a part of the system.
 This also makes the onboarding process a lot easier.

 While there is some training during the internal hiring process when filling a new role, there are some components that have already been covered.
 This helps save time and money.
 It can get very expensive to locate new talent that’s the right fit.
-From advertising or using a headhunter to the time needed for interviews, paperwork, and setup, a lot of resources and time are needed.
+Hiring externally often involves job advertising, recruiter fees, and relocation expenses.
+Internal recruitment is more cost-effective because companies avoid these expenses while reducing the risk of hiring someone who doesn’t fit the organization.
+While some training is provided during the internal hiring process when filling a new role, some components have already been covered.

 Hiring internally sends the message that employees are valued within the company, reinforcing a strong company culture.
 Whether it’s a lateral move to a different department or a promotion, employees will appreciate being recognized for what they bring to the organization.